leebecker/jembatan/README.md

 Jembatan aims to make analyses of documents accessible through a data structure known as a `Spandex`.
 This is essentially a piece of text that contains `Spans`

-## Examples ##
+## Hello Jembatan ##

-Run SpacyNLP's engine on a block of text and display some analyses:
+This example shows how to quickly run Jembatan's SpacyNLP wrapper on a block of text and display some analyses:

 ```python
 import spacy